sweattep/modern_quotes/README.md

 >The only thing he's not scripted to say or do is when he use the bathroom, whether it's defecation or urination.

 >when you use your power to make someone do something they don't want to do, or to hurt someone, you are abusing your power.

+>understand that there’s no sacrifice we can make that is too great to retrieve that which we’ve lost

+>we will forever be distracted with possessions and trinkets and title